Glavkosmos: History

+The United States imposed sanctions on Glavkosmos in May 1992, after it agreed in January 1991 to transfer technology for the production of KVD-1 cryogenic rocket engines to the Indian Space Research Organisation.

-Today the key objectives of Glavkosmos are the promotion of the Russian space industry to the world markets and management of complex international space projects.
-One of the key international projects of Glavkosmos is a joint Russian-European program Soyuz at the Guiana Space Centre, where Glavkosmos is the main contract integrator for all the Russian rocket and space industry entities involved.
-Glavkosmos is in charge of coordination with the French company Arianespace at all phases: Arianespace is responsible for launch operations and operates the Ariane 5, Vega and Soyuz launch sites at the Guiana Space Centre.
+Today, the key objectives of the company are the promotion of the Russian space industry to the world markets and management of complex international space projects.
+One of the key international projects of Glavkosmos is a joint Russian-European program, Soyuz at the Guiana Space Centre, in which Glavkosmos is the main contract integrator for all of the Russian rocket and space industry entities involved.
+Glavkosmos is also in charge of coordination with the French company Arianespace at all phases: Arianespace is responsible for launch operations and operates the Ariane 5, Vega and Soyuz launch sites at the Guiana Space Centre.

 GK Launch Services

 GK Launch Services is a joint venture established by Glavkosmos and ISC Kosmotras in May 2017.
 Glavkosmos controls 75% of the company's stock, while Kosmostras controls 25%.
 GK Launch Services provides commercial rideshare launch services using the Soyuz-2 launch vehicle, with their first fully-commercial mission conducted on 22 March 2021.